Groups of symplectic involutions on symplectic varieties of Kummer type and their fixed loci: A -polarized example: Isolated points

 where $\NS^{\sym}(A)=\NS(A)$ since, for any line bundle $\L$, $\iota^*\L$ is in the same N\'eron-Severi class as $\L$.
 The group $H^1(\Z/2\Z, \Pic^0(A))$ is trivial since crossed homomorphisms correspond to elements in $\Pic^0(A)$ and principal crossed homomorphisms correspond to choices of element in $\Pic^0(A)$ that have a square root, which is all of them, since we are working over an algebraically closed field. \end{proof}

 The proof above requires the field $k$ to be algebraically closed, but we will often work over a non-closed field.
 In that case, the existence of a symmetric line bundle in a given N\'eron-Severi class is not guaranteed.
-However, the above shows that one will always exist over some finite extension, and so we can choose to work over that extension instead.
+Rather than working over a finite extension of the ground field in order to acquire a symmetric bundle, we will simply alter $\iota^*$ by a correction factor to get an associated involution on $K_A(v)$ (see Construction~\ref{kappa}).